Search for the decay $\chi_{c1}(3872)\to\pi^{+}\pi^{-}\chi_{c1}$

 The background contributions are investigated using an inclusive MC sample, which includes the production of open-charm processes, the ISR production of vector charmonium(-like) states, and the continuum processes incorporated in {\sc kkmc}.
 All particle decays are modelled with the {\sc evtgen}~\cite{evtgen} using branching fractions taken from the Particle Data Group (PDG)~\cite{pdg} when available, and otherwise modelled with {\sc lundcharm}~\cite{lundcharm}.
 The equivalent luminosity of the inclusive MC sample is 40 times that of data at $\sqrt{s} = 4.178$ GeV, and is of equal size to data at other c.m.~energies.
 A generic event-type analysis tool, TopoAna~\cite{topo}, is employed to study the backgrounds.

 Charged tracks are required to be within a polar angle range of $|\rm{\cos\theta}|<0.93$, where $\theta$ is defined with respect to the $z$-axis (the symmetry axis of the MDC).
 For each charged track, the distance of the closest approach to the interaction point (IP) must be less than 10\,cm along the $z$-axis, and less than 1\,cm in the transverse plane.
 The pions from the $\x$ decay and the leptons from the $\jpsi$ decay are kinematically well-separated.
-Thus, charged tracks with momenta greater than 1.0~GeV/$c$ in the laboratory frame are assumed to be leptons, while those with momenta less than 0.3~GeV/$c$ are assumed to be pions due to limited phase space.
+Thus, charged tracks with momenta greater than 1.0~GeV/$c$ in the laboratory frame are taken as lepton candidates, while those with momenta less than 0.3~GeV/$c$ are taken as pion candidates due to limited phase space.
 The energy deposition in the EMC of a lepton candidate is used to separate $e$ from $\mu$.
 Both $\mu$ candidates are required to have deposited energies less than 0.4~GeV, while both $e$ candidates are required to have deposited energies greater than 1.1~GeV.

 Photon candidates are identified using showers in the EMC.
 The deposited energy of each shower must be more than 25~MeV in the barrel region ($|\cos \theta|< 0.80$) and more than 50~MeV in the end cap region ($0.86 <|\cos \theta|< 0.92$).
 To exclude showers that originate from charged tracks, the angle subtended by the EMC shower and the position of the closest charged track at the EMC must be greater than 10 degrees as measured from the IP.
 To suppress electronic noise and showers unrelated to the event, the difference between the EMC time of a shower and the event start time is required to be within [0, 700]\,ns.
 At least two good photon candidates are required in each event.